goat-sdk/goat/typescript/examples/vercel-ai/zerdev-global-address/README.md

 - Automatically bridge those tokens to your destination chain
 - Handle multiple token types including native tokens, ERC20s, and USDC

+note: first on typescript directory run `pnpm install` to install the dependencies and then `pnpm build` to build the packages.